 v.
-Organizational Abilities
+Organizational abilities

-Development of an individual's ability to identify and develop specific strategies, systems, and tools to increase their efficiency and independence at home, in daily living, and in employment.
+(A) Identify and develop specific strategies, systems, and tools to increase their efficiency and independence at home, in daily living, and in employment.

-Examples include use of daily planners, personal digital assistants (PDAs), electronic planning devices, charts, checklists, filing systems, other memory aids, and work station arrangement.
+Examples include use of daily planners, organizational applications, charts, checklists, filing systems, other memory aids, and workstation arrangement.

 vi.
-Interpersonal and Social Relationships
+Interpersonal and social relationships

-Development of an individual's ability to understand effective interpersonal and social relationships and how they may affect one's personal life, judgment, decision making, functional behavior, common ground, and teamwork skills.
+(A) Understand effective interpersonal and social relationships and how they may affect one's personal life, judgment, decision making, functional behavior, common ground, and teamwork skills.